Buying a 2011 Honda CR-V, and saving $5000 off of MSRP.

 Leasing a 2008 Honda CR-V, and saving $2500 off of MSRP.

-We chose the CRV after driving both it and the RAV4 and comparing various road test reports and vehicle pricing.
+We chose the CRV after driving, both, it and the RAV4 and comparing various road test reports and vehicle pricing.
 My wife felt that the CRV drove better for her and we both agreed it was roomier and had a nicer interior finish.
 Once a salesman at a different dealership acknowledged that the wholesale price report was accurate it made our negotiations much easier as we possessed more information than we ever had before when purchasing or leasing a vehicle.
-We purchased our vehicle from Nanaimo Honda as altough the negotiated price was similar to another dealer we were felt much more welcomed there and there was a much less adversarial feeling during the negotiating process.
+We purchased our vehicle from Nanaimo Honda, although the negotiated price was similar to another dealer, we felt much more welcomed there and there was a much less adversarial feeling during the negotiating process.
 We also e-mailed a large number of dealers within a 200 km radius asking for a quotation and were pleasantly surprised by how many actually forwarded us a price and were a bit surprised by the huge variation in pricing--it really does pay to shop!

 Buying a 2012 Honda Odyssey, and saving $4000 off of MSRP.